Sunday, March 30, 2025

 Heat oven to 350 degrees F and line a large baking sheet with parchment paper.

-In a large bowl, beat sugars, butter (if cold, in chunks), and salt together until fluffy.
 Add egg and vanilla, and beat until mixed.
 Sprinkle baking powder and baking soda over batter and beat until very well-combined, then a few more times around the bowl.
 Scrape bowl down.
 Add flour, wheat germ, oats, and chocolate and mix just until the flour disappears.

 Arrange 3-tablespoon mounds of cookies 3 inches apart on the baking sheet.
 Sprinkle each with a couple flakes of sea salt.
 I like to throw them in the freezer for 20-30 min so they don't spread as much when baking.